rotaryphone111/BdatEditor_Python/README.md

 # BdatEditor-Python
 Bdat Editor Python Rewrite

-Dependencies:

-pandas
-numpy
-PySimpleGUIQt

-setup script for these will come later since I'm bad

-this program currently only works for XC2
+This program currently only works for XC2.
+In theory it should work for XC1DE but no testing has been done for this.

-It's also extremely use at your own risk right now
+As should be evident by the release numbers, this package is currently in alpha and should therefore be used at your own risk.

+INSTALLATION:
+Run either:

+    python setup.py (OSX/Linux)
+    py setup.py(Windows)

+or
+    pip install .
+(OSX/Linux)
+    python -m pip install .
+(Windows)

 CAVEATS: